 The future of learning technology is already here.
-It’s a Virtual – Immersive – Learning – Technology – Platform.
-Its power comes from the synergistic and catalytic effect of having all five components working together.
+It’s virtual and immersive.
+It embraces Learn-by-Doing methodologies, and leverages advanced technology within a scalable Platform.
+Its power comes from the synergistic and catalytic effect of having all five parts working together.
+Lets take a look at how each of these five parts contribute to an effective virtual learning environment for training.

 We’re not talking “virtual reality” here.
 (That’s later.)
 “Virtual” in this case is about escaping the confines of geography to create a scalable solution.